weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 ### Boost Outcome

-[Boost Outcome](https://ned14.github.io/outcome/) looks like the current candidate for a future [`std::expected`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0323r2.pdf) and besides also supporting interoperability with exceptions it seems very similar to `llvm::Expected<T>`.
-But there is one fundamental difference: With Boost Outcome there are no type-erasing wrappers.
-Error types are exposed as template parameters.
-The class signature is [`outcome::result<T,EC>`](https://ned14.github.io/outcome/tutorial/result/).
+[Boost Outcome](https://ned14.github.io/outcome/) looks like the current candidate for a future [`std::expected`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0323r2.pdf).
+Besides also supporting interoperability with exceptions it seems very similar to `llvm::Expected<T>` at first appearance.
+But there is one fundamental difference: Boost Outcome's [`outcome::result<T,EC>`](https://ned14.github.io/outcome/tutorial/result/) does not type-erase its payload.
+Instead error types are exposed as template parameters.
 Naturally, the next idea is to represent multiple possible error types with variadic templates: `expected<Y, E1, ..., En>` — that's where I get nervous.

-Specifying error types in function signatures may not seem like a big deal at first appearance.
-If anything it looks great in small examples!
-Thinking again and considering the real size of codebases as well as the impact on API versioning, could make you skeptic.
-For me this looks like the renewal of exception specifications, just without the really stupid parts.
-Before rolling out Boost Outcome throughout your codebase, I would recommend reading [The Trouble with Checked Exceptions](http://www.artima.com/intv/handcuffsP.html).
+Using error types in function signatures may not seem like a big deal, but considering the real size of codebases as well as the impact on API versioning, it could make you skeptic.
+For me this looks like a renewal of exception specifications, just without the really stupid parts.

+Sure you could somehow manage to write your own type-erasing wrapper for Boost Outcome but it comes with a need for tooling.
+And once you finished reading this poat, I think you don't want to write that on your own anymore.

+Anyway, before rolling out Boost Outcome throughout your codebase, I would recommend reading [The Trouble with Checked Exceptions](http://www.artima.com/intv/handcuffsP.html).

 ### Less Generalization, More Common Ground

-LLVM's rich error handling doesn't go that way.
-It defines a common base class for the error payload and gets away without error types in the signatures of its wrappers `llvm::Error` and `llvm::Expected<T>`.
+LLVM's rich error handling imlementation defines a common base class for the error payload and gets away without error types in the signatures of its wrappers `llvm::Error` and `llvm::Expected<T>`.

 Substantiating this focal detail, rather then generalizing it, allows the library to provide seasoned tooling around its basic entities.
 I consider that a compelling benefit, because we don't write code for the sake of error handling.
 I think _simple_ and _compact_ are the most appreciated properties in this problem domain.
+That's where we will need helper functions.

 A common base class for error types makes it easy to provide special-case implementations:

 * `llvm::ErrorList` is handy in situations where one error leads to another or separate operations fail independently
 * `llvm::StringError` represents general-purpose errors that can fit all information into a string and have no distinct recovery strategy
 * `llvm::ECError` stores a simple `std::error_code` and does its part for interoperability

+These types can now be considered by other frequently used helper functions to simplify your code.

 ### ErrorList